simenrostad/Bachelor-Nordic_Semi/README.md

 Energy Harvesting Stop Button (EHSB)

-We are working on a bachelor asgingment under guidence of Nordic Semi Conductor to make a EHSB using the NRF52 and  Bluetooth Low Energy (BLE)
+We are working on a bachelor asgingment under guidence of Nordic Semi Conductor to make a EHSB using the NRF52 and  Bluetooth Low Energy (BLE).

+The asginment is split in to tow piezes, Hardware And Software.